24 hours customer service +9779849693351

 Detail Itinerary

-• Day 07: Visit Monasteries in Nar Village.
+• Day 07: Explore the monasteries in Nar Village.

-• Day 10: Rest day in the same place for acclimatization.
+• Day 10: Take a day off at the same location for acclimatization.

-• Day 14: Trek to Kag Beni 3 / 4 hours walking then overnight at the lodge,
+• Day 14: Trek to Kag Beni (3/4 hours walking) and overnight at the lodge.

-• Day 15: Trek Jomsom (2743 meters.
-4 hours walking) then stay overnight at the hostel.
+• Day 15: Continue the trek to Jomsom (2743 meters, 4 hours walking) and stay overnight at a hostel.

-• Day 16: fly back to Pokhara overnight at lakeside Hotels.
+• Day 16: Conclude your adventure with a flight back to Pokhara and stay overnight at a lakeside hotel.

 Cost Included